 O’Connor shines as the co-lead next to Blunt, even though his character isn’t as flashy.
 Still, he hits all the right notes in both the dramatic scenes and the intense action sequences.
 Domingo brings a warm, soulful energy, making you believe that everything will turn out okay, even in the midst of chaos.
 Hewson showcases her versatility as an actress, and it’s great to see her take on a significant role in this film.

 Now, the casting of Colin Firth as the antagonist is, well, interesting.
 I always think of him as Mr. Darcy (both in Jane Austen’s Pride & Prejudice and the Bridget Jones franchise).
 It took me out of the movie a bit when I saw him, but he put in a solid effort with his strangely crafted character.
 Scanlon doesn’t come across as a real person and makes some pretty confusing decisions.
 Ultimately, the big twist doesn’t really match the mystery’s initial allure.
-Perhaps that’s intentional.
-The movie appears to focus more on leaving us with questions instead of providing straightforward answers.
+Perhaps that’s intentional; Spielberg wants viewers to wrestle with the questions that he refrains from providing clear-cut answers.

 My biggest gripe is the CGI, particularly the animals that look weirdly fake to me.
 It’s been more than 30 years since Jurassic Park was released, and the dinosaurs in that film look way more realistic than the deer in this one.
 I expected top-notch special effects from a Spielberg film.
 Watching an alien movie definitely requires a lot of suspension of disbelief.
 But I find it way more believable that aliens are out there than that an IT guy like Daniel can pull off crazy driving stunts like he’s in a Fast & Furious flick and manage to evade elite security forces every time.